myungdal-wang/myungdal-wang.github.io/_pages/about.md

 My pre-PhD research interest includes labor, health and politics.
 And I'm gonna cultivate in these fields for years.
 Moreover, I'm also familiar with banking and corporate finance.

 I'm seeking opportunities for collaboration.
-If possible, feel free to contact me at wmdplato@163.com
+If possible, feel free to contact me at wmdplato@163.com.

+兄弟登山  各自努力

 # 📝 Publications